mozilla-mobile/fenix/docs/architecture-overview.md

 The code to accomplish these features is found in <path-to-project>/docs/architectureexample

 ## Known Limitations
-There are a few known edge cases and potential problems with our architecture, that in certain circumstances can add to confusion.
+There are a few known edge cases and potential problems with our architecture, that in certain circumstances can be confusing.

 - Since [Stores](#store) live at the fragment level, our architecture does not define any way to set data outside of that scope.
-  - For example, if it is determined during application startup that we need to run in private mode, it must eventually be passed to some fragment, but we don't specify how it will be handled until that point.
+  - For example, if it is determined during application startup that we need to run in private mode, it must eventually be passed to a fragment, but we don't specify how it will be handled until that point.
   - We have no defined way to set values shared by all fragments.
-They must either be passed as an argument to every individual fragment, or use some system outside of our architecture such as SharedPreferences.
+They must either be passed as an argument to every individual fragment, or use some system outside of our architecture (e.g., by accessing SharedPreferences).
 - There isn't always a clear logical distinction between what should provoke a state change (by dispatching an [Action](#action) to a [Store](#store)), and what should start a new fragment.
 Passing arguments while creating a new fragment causes changes to the new [State](#state) object, while taking a very different code path than the rest of our app would.
-- Many [Interactors](#interactor) have only one dependency, on a single (Controller)[#controller].
+- Many [Interactors](#interactor) have only one dependency, on a single [Controller](#controller).
 In these cases, they typically just forward each method call on and serve as a largely unnecessary layer.
-They do, however, 1) maintain consistency with the rest of the architecture, and 2) make it easier to add new [Controllers](#controller) in the future.
+They do, however, 1) maintain consistency with the rest of the architecture, and 2) make it easier to add new Controllers in the future.